 With age comes wisdom — and often lower insurance rates.
 But even if you’re an experienced driver, you could pay more than older motorists until you hit age 35.

-Steer away from driving the newest cars and shop around to find the lowest rates and highest coverage you’re eligible for.
+Steer away from driving the newest cars and find the lowest rates but highest coverage and highest coverage possible for your situation.

 Why does car insurance cost more for younger drivers?